animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-The following example shows how {sdg-acronym}'s Function annotations are used to expose POJO methods as {data-store-name} Functions:
+The following example shows how {sdg-acronym}'s Function annotations are used to expose POJO methods as GemFire Functions:

 </div>